-- Kelly L. Deterding President of Windmark Insurance and Senior Vice President, Insurance Development of City Bank Age 61.
-Mr. Deterding has served as President of Windmark Insurance Agency, Inc., or Windmark Insurance, and as Senior Vice President of Insurance Development at the Bank since 2003.
-He has worked in the crop insurance industry since 1996, previously serving as an adjuster, a claims supervisor and a marketing representative for American Agrisurance.
-Mr. Deterding is also involved in several U.S. industry trade associations that represent the interests of the private sector crop insurance industry. - Low Cost Core-Deposit Base.
+• Low Cost Core-Deposit Base.
 We have built a strong core deposit base over many years by providing quality products and services to customers in our market areas.
 We offer retail deposit services through our existing branch network, as well as digital banking products.
-Core deposits totaled \$2.1 billion, or 90.4% of total deposits, and noninterest bearing deposits totaled \$510.1 million, or 22.4% of total deposits as of December 31, 2018.
-Our cost of total deposits was 0.80% for the year ended December 31, 2018.
+Core deposits totaled \$1.9 billion, or 88.4% of total deposits, and noninterest bearing deposits totaled \$475.2 million, or 22.1% of total deposits as of December 31, 2017.
+Our cost of total deposits was 0.58% for the year ended December 31, 2017.

 - Well-Balanced Loan Portfolio.
-We lend to both individual and business borrowers, with 68.9% of loans made to business customers, and 31.1% of loans made to individual customers as of December 31, 2018.
+We lend to both individual and business borrowers, with 71.4% of loans made to business customers, and 28.6% of loans made to individual customers as of December 31, 2017.
 The Bank establishes a personal relationship with its customers and their businesses, with the goal of creating the right loans for the right borrowers and the right properties. - Strong Asset Quality.
 We believe our in-depth knowledge of our markets and customers, as well as the implementation of consistent and conservative underwriting, has allowed us to maintain strong asset quality over time.
-Our nonperforming assets were \$9.2 million as of December 31, 2018, which represents less than 0.47% of our loans and OREO.
-Our net charge-offs as a percentage of average loans was 0.27% for the year ended December 31, 2018.
-Additionally, our loan loss reserve to nonperforming loans ratio was 332.6% as of December 31, 2018.
+Our nonperforming assets were \$16.7 million as of December 31, 2017, which represents less than 0.91% of our loans and OREO.
+Our net charge-offs as a percentage of average loans was 0.21% for the year ended December 31, 2017.
+Additionally, our loan loss reserve to nonperforming loans ratio was 154.4% as of December 31, 2017.